Bleeding a radiator- How to do it by yourself

-The good news is: you don’t need to pay a professional to bleed a radiator.
+The good news is: that you don’t need to pay a professional to bleed a radiator.
 It is a fairly simple procedure that you can do yourself, with just a couple of tools.

 In this step-by-step guide, we’ll cover exactly how to bleed a radiator.
-We’ll go through equipment you need, how to tell which of your radiators needs bleeding, and how to check your radiators are working properly after you’ve bled them.
+We’ll go through the equipment you need, how to tell which of your radiators needs bleeding, and how to check your radiators are working properly after you’ve bled them.

 How do you bleed a radiator?

-To bleed a radiator, you need to first identify that it is a hot water radiator (rather than a steam-based one), turn off your central heating to avoid scalding, lay down towels to protect against water damage and use a bleed key to open the bleed valve in your radiator, to release the trapped air inside.
+To bleed a radiator, you need to first identify that it is a hot water radiator (rather than a steam-based one), turn off your central heating to avoid scalding, lay down towels to protect against water damage, and use a bleed key to open the bleed valve in your radiator, to release the trapped air inside.

 After you’ve bled all the radiators in your home, you’ll need to check the water pressure on your boiler, and re-pressurise if it has dropped too low.
 You’ll then need to turn your heating system back on again, to check that the procedure has worked and your radiators are now warming up properly.